Action

 Action data type with tensor.

-depends on the input of the algorithm you are using.
+*batch_shape depends on the input of the algorithm you are using.

 - simple batch:

-- sequence batch:
+*batch_shape=(batch_size,) - sequence batch:

-=(seq_batch_size, seq_len)
+*batch_shape=(seq_batch_size, seq_len)

-are tensors of the discrete and continuous action spaces respectively.
-If the action space is only discrete, continuous_action
+discrete_action and continuous_action are tensors of the discrete and continuous action spaces respectively.
+If the action space is only discrete, continuous_action is empty tensor (*batch_shape, 0) and the other case is vice versa.

 Module: aine_drl.exp